£1 ETB 211.70

 Ethiopia is tourist-friendly but has some key cultural and legal rules:

-Keep a copy of your passport and visa with you at all times.
+Carry a paper copy of your passport and visa at all times, as you may need to show it.

 Bonus tips:

-Same-sex acts are illegal and can result in prison sentences of 1 to 15 years.
+Drug possession is treated very seriously and can result in prison sentences of 5 to 10 years.

 More information